alexeysas/sdc-behavioral-cloning/writeup_template.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-### Model Architecture and Training Strategy
+## Model Architecture and Training Strategy

-####1.
-An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

-####2.
-Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-####3.
-Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

-####4.
-Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy

-####1.
-Solution Design Approach
+### Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to start from a simple convolutional network similar to LeNeT arcjirecture:

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+![alt text][image1]

+I thought this model might be appropriate because convolutional neural networks are pretty good for image recognition and classification.
+So I've started from one of the simpliest well-known architectures as a base.

+Also as a simple dataset for training - I've collected two laps of data for the firest track.
+My goal for now was not to fight overfiting but make sure that model able to learn the track.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+I split my image and steering angle data into a training and validation set.
+I found that my first model had a pretty comparable validation and training loss.
+However, the driving behavior was auful.
+Car mostly go stright forward and leaves the track immidiatly.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+My initial idea was to improve model by using more complex structure.
+I've tried adding more convolutional levels, pooling layers, non-linearities, playing with fully collected layers - hardly got any better results.

+Finnaly, I've changed model to the NVIDIA model.
+According to their paper: https://arxiv.org/pdf/1604.07316v1.pdf this model was selected as top perfomer among all other models they tried for the self-driving car and worked well for the real tests.

+The result was terrible.
+Car hardly able to drive through the first simple turn and left the road..
+As this model was proved performer for the self-driving car - I realised that I need to seek issue somehwere else keeping model fixed.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....